Streptococcus salivarius

 Streptococcus salivarius is a species of spherical, gram-positive, facultative anaerobic lactic acid bacteria that is both catalase and oxidase negative.
 S. salivarius colonizes (usually in chains) the oral cavity and upper respiratory tract of humans just a few hours after birth, making further exposure to the bacteria harmless in most circumstances.
 The bacterium is considered an opportunistic pathogen, rarely finding its way into the bloodstream, where it has been implicated in cases of sepsis in people with neutropenia, (a deficiency in white blood cells).

+Characteristics

 S. salivarius has distinct characteristics when exposed to different environmental nutrients.
 For example, in the laboratory, if a growth medium is used that includes sucrose then S. salivarius is able to use the sucrose to produce a capsule around itself.
 However, if sucrose is replaced by glucose as on a GYC (glucose, yeast extract, calcium carbonate) plate, S. salivarius is unable to make a capsule from the glucose.

 More importantly, in the laboratory, S. salivarius can show a distinct clearing on GYC plates.
 This is because S. salivarius can ferment the glucose yielding lactic acid.
 Next, the lactic acid reacts with the calcium carbonate in the GYC plate, resulting in zones of clearings on the plate.